angelblue05/AuctionSnatch/README.md

 * **[ Copper override ]** Changes the value, at the time of input, between copper or gold-only
 * **[ Cancel auction ]** Cancel auction on right-click in the auctions tab
 * **[ Remember price ]** When using the sell option, remember the unit price from previous auction
-* **[ Auto-open ]** Open Auction Snatch automatically when opening the Auction House
+* **[ Auto-open ]** Open Quick Auction automatically when opening the Auction House
-* **[ Auto-start ]** Once the Auction Snatch window is open, start searching automatically the default list
+* **[ Auto-start ]** Once the Quick Auction window is open, start searching automatically the default list

 ### Other features:
 * 'Esc' will always close any open frames
 * Shift-click the start search button to start where you left off
 * Double-click the item in list will search the Auction House
-* Right-click the item in list will auto search the Auction House for the item
+* Right-click the item in list will auto-search the Auction House for the item
-* Shift-click on any item in your bags, auction listing or in chat links to add that item to your list while Auction Snatch is open.
+* Shift-click on any item in your bags, auction listing or in chat links to add that item to your list while Quick Auction is open.
 * When opening the Auction House, holding shift will reverse the auto-search feature.
 * Re-order or Ignore items in the list
 * Set maximum buyout price per item.
-Auction Snatch will not prompt your for items above that price.
+Quick Auction will not prompt your for items above that price.